The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 - We wish PetPlate was clearer on exactly where they source their produce.

 - The meals are not individually portioned for small or medium-size dogs.
 This means you will need to roughly measure several meals per container.
 However, this is common for most food delivery services.

-- We’d prefer the addition of “natural flavor” in each recipe to be left out, as we aren’t told the source nor how the flavor is derived.
+- We’d prefer if PetPlate removed the addition of “natural flavor” in each recipe, as we aren’t told the source nor how the flavor is derived.
 We also wish the preservative (mixed tocopherols) were removed.
 Although this natural preservative is preferable to synthetic ones, Vitamin E (the main derivative of tocopherols) could be provided by adding common ingredients, such as select seeds and oils.

 - PetPlate portions their meals in round, plastic containers, similar to a sour cream container.
 These can take up more space in the fridge and recycle bin than the soft plastic packaging of other subscription services.
 However, these containers are recyclable, and if your dog gets a single meal per package, it’s nice that they can eat directly from the container.

 The first step to setting up your PetPlate dog food subscription is to tell them some basic information about your dog, including their name, breed, age, sex, whether they’re spayed/neutered, and more.
 Then it will go on to ask both your dog’s current weight, ideal weight, and activity level.